nmfs-opensci/zenodo-ga/README.md

 ## New Release (no DOI)

 You have no entry on Zenodo yet.
-Use this workflow and then make a release.
+Use this workflow and then make a GitHub release.

 ```
 name: Zenodo Release